fede2cr/CR-RISCV-Lab/README.md

 ![Costa Rica RISC-V Lab](docs/img/logo-med.png)

 If you need access, please fill an Issue with the following information:
 - Email contact information
 - URL for the project you represent
-- Any particular requirements such as distro versions, access method (GitHub runner, GitLab runner, Jenkins, etc)
+- Any particular requirements such as distro versions, access method (GitHub runner, GitLab runner, Azure DevOps, Jenkins, etc)

 ## Current projects